Robert B. Leighton

+Biography

 Early life

 Leighton was born in Detroit, where his father made precision dies for an automobile company.
 After moving to Seattle the family broke up, and his father returned to Detroit.
 His mother moved to downtown Los Angeles, where she worked as a maid in a hotel.
 Leighton grew up in Los Angeles and completed his first two years of undergraduate coursework at Los Angeles City College.
 He was accepted to Caltech as a junior in 1939 but continued to live at home, helping support his mother and himself with a job building X-ray equipment for the Kellogg Laboratory.

 Education and Caltech

 Leighton received his BS in electrical engineering from Caltech in 1941.
 He then switched to physics and went on to obtain MS (1944) and PhD (1947) degrees from the institution.
-His doctoral dissertation explored the specific heat of face-centered cubic crystals.
+His doctoral dissertation explored the specific heat of face-centered cubic crystals, advised by William V. Houston and Paul Sophus Epstein.
 He joined Caltech's faculty in 1949 and served as Division Chair of Physics, Mathematics and Astronomy from 1970 to 1975.
 Leighton was a renowned teacher at Caltech.
 His Principles of Modern Physics, published in 1959, was a standard and influential textbook.